Chair

 General Director

-Stephanie Whyte is currently employed as an auditor.
+Stephanie Whyte – Temporary Leave of Absence.
+Stephanie is currently employed as an auditor.
 Prior to that, she worked in the finance department of a mental health care organization for close to ten years.
 There she gained valuable experience in the reporting, analysis and budgeting processes of not for profit organizations as well as an appreciation for clinical work and an understanding of the importance of community support services.
 Stephanie is a CPA candidate who holds both a diploma and a degree in business administration with an accounting major.
 She is very happy to have the opportunity to use her education and her experience to support LGIH.

 General Director